FlashHit/VU-Mods/gameAdmin/README.md

 You can use the html to generate the RCON gameAdmin.add command.

-A simple example mod that makes use of this is the InGameAdmin mod.
+A simple example mod that makes use of this is the <a href="https://github.com/FlashHit/VU-Mods/tree/master/InGameAdmin">InGameAdmin</a> mod.